sheltermanager/asm3/src/static/pages/manual/_sources/service.txt

     </body>
     </html>

+CSS and Styles
+^^^^^^^^^^^^^^

-The output is unstyled - just a thumbnail with a name/link below and two lines of brief text containing some basic information about the animal.
-You can style this information by adding CSS to your stylesheets for the following
+The adoptable_js output is unstyled - just a thumbnail with a name/link below and two lines of brief text containing some basic information about the animal.
-classes:
+You can style this information by adding CSS to your stylesheets for the following classes:

-* asm3-filters : The div surrounding the dropdown filters
+* asm3-filters : The div surrounding the SELECT dropdown filters
 * asm3-adoptable-list: The div surrounding all the animal thumbnails
 * asm3-adoptable-item : The div surrounding each animal thumbnail
 * asm3-adoptable-link : The a tag enclosing the thumbnail and animal name